-It is hereby stated that, throughout the 2013 financial year, DIA and Carrefour have held commercial and contractual relations through the Carrefour World Trade subsidiary (derived from the transitional period following DIA's spin off from the Carrefour Group, as well as others inherent to the Company's business or commercial activity); Cervinia Europe and Blue Partners, S.A.R.L. are relevant shareholders of both DIA and Carrefour.
+It is hereby stated that, throughout the first semester of 2014, DIA and Carrefour have held commercial and contractual relations through the Carrefour World Trade subsidiary (derived from the transitional period following DIA's spin-off from the Carrefour Group, as well as others inherent to the Company's business or commercial activity); Cervinia Europe and Blue Partners, S.á r.l. are relevant shareholders of both DIA and Carrefour.
+The abovementioned relations have been extinguished on 5 July 2014.